Unit 5: Computer Technology - Culminating

 Problem/Challenge:

-Your task is to design a custom desktop computer system from scratch.
-The design is to include the following:
+Design a specific custom desktop computer system from scratch for yourself.
+The design/build is to include the following:

 Challenges ahead

-• Component picture, local best price and supplier(s)
+• Component information on pictures, local best price, and supplier(s)

-• Cost analysis- why this part works well in your system based on price an needs including a quick explanation and support review links
+• Cost analysis- why each part should work well in your system based on price and needs, with a quick explanation and support review links

-• Total component power wattage and cost breakdown
+• Total component power wattage with individual component watt demand breakdowns

 Investigation/Ideas:

-Using the SPICE model, Situation- what is the big picture, the first thing you need to figure out your current and future requirements would be, then come up with specific computer type.
-Here is a PDF handout that outlines this project in a couple of pages.
+Using the SPICE model, with the Situation being the big picture, the Challenge is the first thing is what your current and future requirements will be for your specific computer type.
+Here is a PDF handout that supports and outlines this project in two of pages.
 Below is a list of some computer types that you may consider.

 • Budget Desktop